BigBlueW/Easy-Screen-Translator/README.md

 And it will popup a window showing a translator showing both original and translated versions.

+## Copy to translate
+To use the method, you should copy texts into your clipboard,

+then press `Win+Shift+L(default shortcut key)` and `esc`.

+Eventually, the source text will be copied from the clipboard simply.

 ## Definition
 In the `Easy Screen Translator`, double click on a word you want to learn its definition,

-and click the button `Search` will lead you to check its definition on Cambridge dictionary.
+and clicking the button `Search` will lead you to check its definition on Cambridge dictionary.

 ## Translate
 In the `Easy Screen Translator`, press what you want to translate left.